Smart Irrigation Systems 2026: Save Water and Money

 The Brains of the Operation: Choosing the Right Smart Controller

 The smart irrigation controller is the central hub of your system.
 Selecting the right one is the most important step in upgrading your sprinklers.
-It’s not a one size fits all decision, and understanding the main types is key.
+It is not a decision where one solution fits everyone, and understanding the main types is key.

 Weather Based vs. Soil Moisture Based Controllers